Dimitris2031/Lock-In/README.md

 ## MVP Tech Notes

-- **Stack:** Vanilla HTML, CSS, and modern JavaScript—no build step required.
+- **Stack:** React + Vite with modern ES modules and Tailwind-inspired glassmorphism styling.
-- **Fullscreen lock:** Uses the browser Fullscreen API to dim the rest of your device.
+- **Fullscreen lock:** Uses the browser Fullscreen API to dim the rest of your device during a session.
 - **Persistence:** Sessions, active timers, and whitelist notes are saved in `localStorage` so you can refresh without losing progress.
 - **Charts & streaks:** A lightweight canvas chart summarizes the past seven days, and the app keeps a rolling streak of daily sessions.

-The long-term roadmap still targets a richer stack (React, Capacitor, optional backend) for native apps and pro-grade features.
+- **Mobile readiness:** Ship the PWA directly for mobile browsers or wrap the build output with Capacitor to reach the Play Store and App Store while reusing the React codebase.

 ## Data Model